kamlendras/fosstube/Readme.md

 </h2>

 FossTube aims to protect the privacy of its users.
 [Our Privacy Policy](/PRIVACY_POLICY.md) gives detailed information on which data the app stores in order to work, how it is being used, and how the project protects your personal information.
-It is recommended to read the privacy policy of LibreTube as well as the privacy policy of the instance you have chosen inside the app.
+It is recommended to read the privacy policy of FossTube as well as the privacy policy of the instance you have chosen inside the software.

 ### License
 [![GNU AGPLv3 Image](https://www.gnu.org/graphics/agplv3-155x51.png)](https://www.gnu.org/licenses/agpl-3.0.html)